sandeshrjain/3d-det-trk-refine/README.md

-# 3d-det-trk-refine
+# 3D Detection and Track Refinement
-3D Object Detection and Tracking Refinement with Ensemble Methods and Spatiotemporal Filtering
+3D Object Detection and Tracking Refinement with Ensemble Methods and Spatiotemporal Filtering (repo construction in progress)

 # 3D Object Detection and Tracking Refinement